FlyingEwok/MinecraftSplitscreenSteamdeck/README.md

    - For Arch: `sudo pacman -S jdk21-openjdk`
    - For Debian/Ubuntu: `sudo apt install openjdk-21-jre`
 2. **Download and run the installer:**
+   - You can get the latest installer script from the [Releases section](https://github.com/FlyingEwok/MinecraftSplitscreenSteamdeck/releases) (recommended for stable versions), or use the latest development version with:
    ```sh
    wget https://raw.githubusercontent.com/FlyingEwok/MinecraftSplitscreenSteamdeck/main/install-minecraft-splitscreen.sh
    chmod +x install-minecraft-splitscreen.sh